garrettkatz/poppy-muffin/scripts/empirical_knead_perturbations/readme.txt

 The camera connection is somewhat unreliable, especially when the robot experiences significant jerk (for example, during a fall).
 When this happens, the buffers contain copies of the last frame that was successfully received before connectivity was lost.
 So the frames in the buffers after a fall should generally be ignored.

+The script view_buffers.py has more examples of how to load and interact with the data.
+The script should be run like:

+python view_buffers.py <trajectory file> <buffer file>